fuzzzerd/fmdata/README.md

 - `FMData` is the core and it contains the base and abstract classes utilized by the other implementations.
 - `FMData.Rest` is for the Data API and
+  - `FMData.Rest.Auth.FileMakerCloud` is used for authentication to the Data API hosted by FileMaker Cloud
 - `FMData.Xml` is for consuming the legacy Xml/CWP API.

 > *Note: Xml support is experimental, if you need full cwp/xml coverage [check out fmDotNet](https://github.com/fuzzzerd/fmdotnet).*